felixcanditt/repo-list-angular/README.md

 - Uses Fetch API - sufficient for simple GET requests, no extra dependencies, keeps the project lightweight
 - Standalone components - modular and reusable
 - CSS + Flexbox - simple responsive layout
+- Jasmine + Karma – for unit testing components and verifying rendering/functionality

 ## Run
 - Clone the GitHub repository to your machine and navigate to the project directory